Maycon1993/Devices-docs/surface/surface-dock-whats-new.md

 4. Ocean-bound plastic is plastic waste recovered from oceans and waterways, cleaned, and processed into recycled plastic resin pellets.
 These recycled pellets are blended in with virgin plastic during the manufacturing process.
 5. In OECD countries/regions, Microsoft operates recycling programs either independently or through third parties covering Microsoft Devices.
 In addition, check local recycling programs for availability.
 6. Requires device with USB4/Thunderbolt 4 port.
 7. Surface Thunderbolt 4 Dock is supported on Surface Laptop 3 with Intel processor (System SKU: Surface_Laptop_3_1867:1868).
-For Surface Laptop 3 with AMD processor (System SKU: Surface_Laptop_3_1873), refer to [Known issues](#known-issues) on this page.
+For Surface Laptop 3 with AMD processor (System SKU: Surface_Laptop_3_1873), refer to the [Known issues section](#known-issues) of this page.
 8. Software license required for some features.
 Sold separately.
 9. 4K @ 60 Hz via USB-C requires High Bit Rate 3 (HBR3) support on both display and host computer.
 10. Learn more at [Cable Matters Desk Mount for Microsoft Surface Thunderbolt 4 Dock](https://www.cablematters.com/pc-1544-189-designed-for-surface-cable-matters-desk-mount-for-microsoft-surface-thunderbolt-4-dock.aspx).